 The standard nose piercing on the left or the right will continue to rule.
 Another piercing above the standard point helps to create a stack look.

-Finger bracelets, or hand chains, are getting the spotlight for adding that sparkle to your party dress up.
+Hold it On Finger bracelets, or hand chains, are getting the spotlight for adding that sparkle to your party dress up.
 Another Indian tradition where brides wore hand ornaments for their wedding, a slimmed down version is now doing the rounds globally.
 It winds down from the middle finger to encircle and finish delicately at the wrist.
 Dior’s Rose des Vents Hand Jewel, made with mother of pearl, gold and diamonds, is one beautiful example.

-Body chains are super versatile.
+Wrap it Around Body chains are super versatile.
 With no piercing required, it adds an element of sensuality.
 They could encircle the upper part of your body or wound around to go from neck to stomach.
 There is no limit to its adaptation.
 These sleek chains, studded with natural diamonds, look best with camisoles or mini dresses.
 But well, play it out and own it.

 Other popular forms of body jewellery include eyebrow piercings, nail rings (yes, they fit on your nail!), belly piercings (often combined with belly chains) and thigh chains.